AlexKirkup90/llm-quant-retail/README.md

 older than 90 days (configurable per universe).
 FTSE tickers are persisted with an ``.L`` suffix to match LSE identifiers.

+Liquidity and price filters are only applied when a recent OHLCV snapshot is available under `data/reference/ohlcv_latest.csv`.
+When the snapshot is missing or stale the app falls back to the raw constituent lists and surfaces an informational warning.

 To force-refresh everything locally run:

 ```bash